SAP/ui5-typescript/README.md

 It currently contains two packages:

 - [@openui5/types](./packages/types) TypeScript signatures for the [SAP OpenUI5][openui5] project.
-- [@ui5/dts-generator](./packages/dts-generator) A low level compiler from UI5 api.json format to TypeScript definition files format.
+- [dts-generator](./packages/dts-generator) A low level compiler from UI5 api.json format to TypeScript definition files format.
+  - This is currently a "private" package, not meant for external consumption.

 In the future it **_may_** contain additional packages, for example:

 - A [UI5-Tooling][ui5-tooling] module that enables the creation of TypeScript signatures for 3rd party UI5 libraries.
-- Editor Tooling that would assist in the usage of UI5 TypeScript signatures in popular IDEs (e.g VSCode).
+- Editor related Tooling that would assist in the usage of UI5 TypeScript signatures in popular IDEs (e.g VSCode).

 ## Status